lperennou/lperennou.github.io.old/_posts/2020-03-03-shorting-palladium.markdown

 # Platinum-Palladium price ratio

-Although palladium is prefered for petrol engines whereas platinum is mainly used in diesel engines, manufacturers could theoretically substitute one metal for another when prices ratios are too streched.
+Although palladium is preferred for petrol engines whereas platinum is mainly used in diesel engines, manufacturers could theoretically substitute one metal for another when prices ratios are too stretched.
 Let's look at historic prices ratios between the two metals.

-    Text(0.5, 1.0, 'palladium / platinum price ratio')